msaw328/avr_minimal_runtime/README.txt

 m8def.in is a file to be included by other source files, contains defines for IO registers and memory sizes for atmega8a (taken from datasheet)

 build with "make all", clear with "make clear"

+// TODO:Explain in detail atmega8 boot process, memory layout etc. in this README with code references